aem-design/aem.design/_posts/2017-04-06-project-intro.md

 The team has been busy do what they do best, creating something awesome!

-It's ready for release but it’s time to start a conversation around the project.
+It's ready for release but it's time to start a conversation around the project.

 We have compiled a presentation for our sanity so that we can keep track of what we want to achieve and what is interesting to you.